 Lair of the Naughty Sorceress

 This is the location for the entire level 13 quest.
-Players must make it through the Entrance Cavern, find a way through the Hedge Maze, climb the Sorcerer’s Tower, and eventually defeat the Naughty Sorceress at the top.
+Players must make it through the crowds of other adventurers outside, find a way through the Hedge Maze, climb the Sorcerer’s Tower, and eventually defeat the Naughty Sorceress at the top.
 Once the Sorceress is defeated, this also becomes the location where players ascend and start the game over.

 A mid-level adventuring zone.
 You can’t get here until you build a bitchin’ meat car.
 There are not many locations to adventure at here, but it does contain The Shore (where you can take vacations), as well as Bordertown, which has the Mall of Loathing, where you can buy item from other players.